 von Trapp Brewing, Stowe

-Johannes von Trapp, the youngest son of Maria and Baron Georg von Trapp (of “The Sound of Music” fame) had always wanted to brew an Austrian-style lager.
+Johannes von Trapp, the youngest son of Maria and Baron Georg von Trapp (of “The Sound of Music” fame), had always wanted to brew an Austrian-style lager.
 He started a small craft-brewing operation that expanded in 2015 into von Trapp Brewing with a commercial brewery attached to an Austrian-style Bierhall.
-The brewery has stayed true to its Austrian heritage and at the Bierhall you can taste a flight that might include award-winning brews such a Kolsch ales, Vienna-style lagers, golden Helles and Bavarian pilsners.
-The Bierhall also serves pretzels, burgers, bratwurst and other Austrian/American fare, making it a popular spot for après-ski
+The brewery has stayed true to its Austrian heritage and at the Bierhall you can taste a flight that might include award-winning brews such as Kölsch ales, Vienna-style lagers, golden Helles and Bavarian pilsners.
+The Bierhall also serves pretzels, burgers, bratwurst and other Austrian/American fare, making it a popular spot for après-ski.

 Idletyme, Stowe

 A smaller artisanal brewer with a three-vessel brewery and a charming wood-paneled pub and restaurant, Idletyme’s Mountain Road location is the best place to taste its beers.
 Brewmaster Will Gilson’s specialty is Bavarian weizens, but order up a “brew-ski” and you can sample a variety of six beers including Belgian ales and double IPAs.
-Idletyme’s beers come in cans, and growlers to go and are available in limited quantities in some stores, too.
+Idletyme’s beers come in cans, growlers to go, and are available in limited quantities in some stores.

 Hill Farmstead, Greensboro

-Beer connoisseurs will wax poetic about Hill Farmstead’s limited edition, often-hard-to-find brews that are often award-winning.
-In 2020, in fact, it was named the best brewer in the world by ratebeer.com.
+Beer connoisseurs will wax poetic about Hill Farmstead’s limited-edition, often-hard-to-find brews that are frequently award-winning.
+In 2020, it was named the best brewer in the world by ratebeer.com.
 Vermonter Shaun Hill built the brewery on land where his grandfather and his grandfather’s 13 siblings were raised.
 The land has been in Hill’s family for seven generations.
 A philosophy major, Hill worked at breweries in Europe before returning to Vermont to start Hill Farmstead in 2010.
-Using local ingredients, he began crafting beers with the dedication to the craft usually devoted to fine wines.
-Many of Hill Farmstead’s brews are named for relatives.
-Aaron Bourbon/Cognac, named for a great-great-great-grandfather who operated a tavern in the area in the 1800s, is a barleywine-style ale aged in bourbon and cognac barrels.
-Florence, named for a great aunt, is a Belgian inspired wheat ale crafted from American malted barley, organic Vermont wheat, European and American hops.
+Using local ingredients, he began crafting beers with the dedication usually devoted to fine wines.
+Many of Hill Farmstead’s brews are named for relatives, such as Aaron Bourbon/Cognac or Florence, a Belgian-inspired wheat ale.
 Visits to the Greensboro Bend brewery about an hour north of Stowe are by reservation only.

 Lawson’s Finest Liquids, Waitsfield

 Sean Lawson was a naturalist guide who gave snowshoe nature tours at Mad River Glen and enjoyed home brewing.
-Then his home brews took off, especially his signature Sip of Sunshine IPA.
-The beers proved so popular that in 2018 Lawson moved the operations out of his Warren garage into the space it occupies now: Lawson’s Finest Liquids brewery, taproom and retail store in Waitsfield, about 45 minutes south of Stowe on Route 100.
-Lawson’s beer menu has expanded to include variations on the popular Sip, double and triple IPAs, as well as a Scrag Mountain Pils, the ConnMan Helles Lager and seasonal specialty brews.
-The taproom serves light fare such as Vermont cheese and charcuterie plates, which you can enjoy indoors or around outdoor firepits.
+His home brews took off, especially his signature Sip of Sunshine IPA.
+The beers proved so popular that in 2018 Lawson moved operations out of his Warren garage into Lawson’s Finest Liquids brewery, taproom and retail store in Waitsfield, about 45 minutes south of Stowe on Route 100.
+Lawson’s beer menu now includes variations on Sip of Sunshine, double and triple IPAs, as well as lagers like Scrag Mountain Pils and ConnMan Helles.
+The taproom serves light fare indoors and outdoors around firepits.

 Vermont Brewery Tours

 This is just a handful of the great breweries in Vermont.
 If you are serious about brew touring, consider hiring a guide.
-Stowe’s Rick has been a ski instructor and a mountain bike instructor and now runs 4 Points VT, a guiding company that combines beer touring with mountain bike touring in the summer.
-4 Points VT’s guides act as designated drivers as they take individuals or groups on tours of the area’s best breweries in their vans.
+Stowe’s Rick — a ski instructor and mountain bike instructor — now runs 4 Points VT, a guiding company that combines beer touring with mountain bike touring in the summer.
+4 Points VT’s guides act as designated drivers as they take individuals or groups on tours of the area’s best breweries.

-In addition to the three breweries in Stowe, VT, (with options to stop at Stowe Cider), 4 Points VT will also drive visitors north to Morrisville’s breweries (Ten Bends, Lost Nation and Rock Art), and make the pilgrimage north to Hill Farmstead in Greensboro.
+In addition to the three breweries in Stowe, VT (with options to stop at Stowe Cider), 4 Points VT also drives visitors north to Morrisville’s breweries (Ten Bends, Lost Nation and Rock Art), and makes the pilgrimage north to Hill Farmstead in Greensboro.

 If you want to try other beer tours around the state, check out VT Ski + Ride Magazine’s 5 Great Beer Trails.